-There were no changes in our internal control over financial reporting during the three months ended September 30, 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-We have not finished our testing of our remediated controls, sufficient time has not elapsed to make the determination that these controls are operating effectively and, with the relocation of the finance team to Boulder, Colorado internal controls will likely change at that time.
+There were no changes in our internal control over financial reporting during the three months ended December 31, 2022 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+We have not finished our testing of our remediated controls, sufficient time has not elapsed to make the determination that these controls are operating effectively and changes to internal controls are currently being implemented in connection with the relocation of our finance team to Boulder, Colorado.